forflo/shepi/README.md

 Which means it is \*starts scary voice\* non-deterministic!

-In lua-shepi I chose a deterministic mode of operation, because most of the time when I did something like the `tee` hack with process substitution, I *cared* about the order and had to resort to lock files or temp files in order to "synchronize" the
+In lua-shepi, I chose a deterministic mode of operation, because most of the time when I did something like the `tee` hack with process substitution, I *cared* about the order and had to resort to lock files or temp files in order to "synchronize" the